peterlindkvist/minimum-viable-editor/README.md

 Add a `data-mve-text="[path to text in content json]"` attribute and the tag becomes contenteditable.

+### data-mve-number

+Add a `data-mve-number="[path to text in content json]"` attribute and the tag becomes contenteditable but only numbers and "." is allowed.
+The property in json will be a number instead of a string.

 ### data-mve-html

 Add a `data-mve-html="[path to text in content json]"` attribute and a medium editor is added to the tag.